 Even with those people who did have success with growing another scoby from a bottle of store-bought kombucha, it could take up to 6-8 weeks to get a fully-formed culture.
 If you still really want to try to grow your own from commercial kombucha.
 Type in “grow kombucha scoby” on YouTube to find how to videos.

 - You can also join our online fermentation group for the Okanagan, called "Fermenting the Okanagan" where people are readily learning, sharing and trading cultures!

-- You can also purchase a SCOBY for your brew's from our shop here, for pick up in Kelowna, BC or Penticton, BC.
+- You can also purchase a SCOBY for your brew's from our shop here, for pick up in Kelowna, BC, Penticton, BC or delivery to Osoyoos or Oliver BC.

 Q: How do you store the scoby?
 What if I want to stop for a while, can the scoby be stored until I want to start again?
 You can store a scoby absolutely!
 Just leave her in a glass container at room temperature.
 Keep the scoby covered in kombucha liquid.
 Keep the container covered to keep bugs out, mason jars work great!
 They used to tell us to store our scoby in the fridge, but this is not necessary at all, even though 1000 websites online tell you to do this.
 The truth is it will put your culture to sleep, the natural acidity of the liquid helps to preserve the beasties in the scoby and the scoby will be happy there for long term.

 You can absolutely stop for awhile, add some sugar and kombucha liquid to a jar with your scoby to feed it a bit.
 Then you are free to travel or stop brewing for longer-term only to return to a still-healthy kombucha culture!